-I have an IBC on site which I have been told I should have a spill kit for.
+I have an IBC on-site and I have been told I should have a spill kit.
 What size of kit should I choose?

-The IBC should already be on a bund, so in a worst case scenario of an IBC failure, you would hope that a majority of the liquid will be collected by the bund.
-Usage of contents mean that an IBC is very rarely full.
-If a forklift tine were to puncture and move an IBC on its bund, a larger spillage could occur out of the bund.
-Therefore a kit in the region of 100 – 300 Litres may be a common sense size.
+The IBC should already be on a bund, so in a worst-case scenario of an IBC failure, you would hope that a majority of the liquid will be collected by the bund.
+Usage of contents means that an IBC is very rarely full.
+If a forklift tyne were to puncture and move an IBC on its bund, a larger spillage could occur out of the bund.
+Therefore a spill kit in the region of 100 – 300 Litres may be a common sense size.
 Always consider a kit with drain protection if the IBC is sited in a sensitive area.

 Case Study 2 – 4 x 205 Litre Drums